 - The Milky Way has been estimated to have around 100 million black holes, but not as gigantic as the one in the center.

 - The mass of the Milky Way is believed to be around 100 billion times that of the Sun, which would translate to the fact that our galaxy might have around 100-400 billion stars.

 - The radius of the Milky Way is estimated to be around 52.850 light-years.

-- The Milky Way is believed to be around 12 million years old.
+- The Milky Way is believed to be around 12 billion years old.

 - There are around 40 billion exoplanets (planets that orbit other stars) similar to the size of Earth orbiting in the habitable zones of their sun-like stars.
 At least 100 billion planets exist in the Milky Way galaxy.

 - The Milky Way galaxy has 4 major spiral arms, which are sights of strong star formation.

 - There are many more minor spiral arms as well.
 Our Sun is currently in such a location, just outside a spiral arm named the Orion Arm.